Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Orthodox faithful celebrate for several days after (i.e. the Twelve Days of Christmas).
 A festive procession starts at the local Orthodox church, with a handmade “star” at the head, lighting the way to villagers’ homes.

-The participants sing Christmas carols originally from Ukraine, sung in Church Slavonic (a liturgical Slavic language), Yupik, and English.
-Guests are welcomed with refreshments and gifts and, in some villages, the procession lasts almost all day!
+The participants sing Christmas carols originally from Ukraine and the procession often lasts almost all day!

 Alyeska Resort